Thank you notes, email or handwritten?

 First and foremost, “good enough” should not be the attitude we shoot for in an interview situation.
 Good enough is not the attitude that lands a job offer.
 That being said, I hear this question on a regular basis and understand the dilemma all too well.

-Now, I only receive thank you notes from about 30% of the candidates I interview and network with.
-Of this 30%, I would estimate that about 20% of these are sent via the postal mail.
-So if I interview 100 candidates, I might receive 30 thank you messages.
-Of these thirty, 24 will be emails and 6 of them will arrive via postal mail.
+Now, I only receive thank you notes from about 10% of the candidates I interview and network with.
+Of this 10%, I would estimate that about 5% of these are sent via the postal mail.
+So if I interview 100 candidates, I might receive 10 thank you messages.
+If I receive 100 thank you’s, 95 will be emails and 5 of them will arrive via postal mail.

-Lesson 1: Whether you opt for email or the postal (snail) mail, it is pretty easy to stick out in a crowd of job candidates by just having the courtesy to send a thank you note because so few candidates follow-up.
+Whether you opt for email or the postal (snail) mail, it is pretty easy to stick out in a crowd of job candidates by just having the courtesy to send a thank you note because so few candidates actually follow-up.

 To carry on the big data theme, of the 30 thank you messages I receive, I estimate that 50% of these are no more than 2 sentences in length.
 “Thank you for your time, I really appreciated learning more about the role.”
 Wow, thanks a lot.
 I can see you put a lot of thought into your thank you note.
 I can assure you that this is not what our sales team would send our potential clients after an introductory meeting.